-Other strategic initiatives involve integration projects with numerous developers of SEs and electronic components for financial payment smart card applications, as well as vendors supplying the cyber authentication and digital currency storage market segments.
+Other strategic initiatives involve integration projects with numerous developers of SEs and electronic components for financial payment smart card applications, as well as technology partners addressing the digital accessand digital currency storage market segments.
 We consider our initiatives to extend the scope of the integration of our fingerprint authentication solutions across the smart card supply chain to be an important element of our strategy, and we intend to expand such initiatives in the future.